Private Information Retrieval from Locally Repairable Databases with Colluding Servers: Introduction

 \section{Introduction}

-Private information retrieval (PIR), introduced in \cite{chor-focs, chor-acm}, consists in retrieving a file from a database without revealing the index of the retrieved file to the servers.
-In this work, we consider information-theoretical privacy.
+Private information retrieval (PIR), introduced in \cite{chor-focs, chor-acm}, consists in retrieving a file from a database without revealing the index of the retrieved file to the servers, hence keeping the user's preference for a file private.
+In this work, we consider information-theoretical privacy, meaning that an undesired observer (e.g., the servers) with unbounded computational power may not obtain any information on the file index.
 Originally \cite{chor-focs, chor-acm}, databases were considered to store files using a \textit{repetition} code, that is, each server stores one copy of each file, and servers were not considered to communicate with each other (\textit{collude}) in order to gain information on the file index.

 As it was pointed out in these seminal works, an obvious solution to the PIR problem is to download the entire database.
 However, this turns out to be wasteful and much higher \textit{download rates}, or simply \textit{rates} (the size of the file divided by the amount of downloaded data), can be achieved when more than one server is used.
 It was also shown in these seminal works that downloading the whole database is the only solution in the single-server case (for information-theoretical privacy).

-PIR from a database where data is stored after encoded by a non-repetition code (\textit{coded database}) was considered in \cite{blackburn, fazeli, extrabit}.
+As is well-known, databases often suffer from data erasures (due to disk failures).
+Using a repetition code, that is, storing copies of the same files across multiple servers, yields an unacceptably high overhead (i.e., unacceptably low information rate).
+PIR from a database where data is stored after being encoded by a non-repetition code (\textit{coded database}) was considered in \cite{blackburn, fazeli, extrabit}.
 However, the number of servers in these works is either larger than the number of files or grows as the overhead of the storage code decreases, which are not practical scenarios.

 Explicit PIR schemes from a database that uses an MDS storage code, and for $ \tau \geq 1 $ colluding servers, were obtained in \cite{hollanti, razan-it, razan-isit, zhang-ge}.
 The optimal rate for a fixed number $ m $ of stored files is